 Developers will need to work with Adur District Council, West Sussex County Council and the Environment Agency to ensure that tidal and fluvial flooding as well as surface water and groundwater flooding are adequately mitigated without worsening flood risk elsewhere.
-Opportunities to reduce flood risk elsewhere should also be sought.
-These issues should be addressed in detail by a Flood Risk Assessment (FRA) at the planning application stage.
 A Flood Risk Assessment (FRA) will be required at the planning application stage.
-The FRA must take account of and seek to facilitate relevant recommendations of the Lancing Surface Water Management Plan.
+The FRA must take account of and seek to facilitate relevant recommendations of the Lancing Surface Water Management Plan and must also set out a strategy for the long term management and maintenance of drainage on the site.